 All this stuff about privacy and appearances hearkens weirdly back to something Dennis said, early in his video statement to police.
 Describing the ill-fated genealogy project he and Richard were working on, he unconsciously may have revealed an irony in how he sees himself—and how he thinks Saint Johners see him.

 "We have our family [then] they have this Halifax Oland family that were really, really rich, and drove around in fancy cars and [had] big houses […] they ended up having to sell their business, because they were too worried about appearances, as opposed to more the Saint John way, where everything's quiet […] You could see all these fabrications were built up about people being, y'know, more than they actually were."

 His public appearance of carefree innocence aside, Oland may well see this four-year nightmare quietly resolved.
-The expertise of his top-flight Toronto lawyers, the bungled police investigation, two-year delay in laying charges, no murder weapon ever found, and innumerable other factors all cast enough reasonable doubt for a jury to, very soon, potentially find Dennis Oland innocent.
+The expertise of his top-flight Toronto lawyers, the bungled police investigation, the two-year delay in laying charges, the fact that no murder weapon was ever found, and innumerable other factors all cast enough reasonable doubt for a jury to, very soon, potentially find Dennis Oland innocent.

 But whether he'll ever walk freely again in Saint John again is another question.